Gamer-Centered Technology

 Pricing anything, your laser tag sessions included is something that Battlefield Operators need to consider carefully.

-If you are organizing an event, be it for a regular session or special events such as a birthday party, sports team celebration, bachelor party, or team-building exercise, then you'll need to charge accordingly.
+If you are organizing an event, be it for a regular session or special event such as a birthday party, sports team celebration, bachelor party, or team-building exercise, you'll need to charge accordingly.

-One of the key considerations with ticket price is 'no shows'.
+One of the key considerations with ticket prices is 'no shows.'

 If someone has pre-paid for their ticket then this greatly increases the chances that they will turn up.

-Of course, this price is subject to change - we do small tweaks every 1 to 2 years to make sure we are on top of the market.
+Of course, this price is subject to change.
+We make small tweaks every 1 to 2 years to ensure we stay ahead of the market.

 Ticketleap, an online ticket tool, found that (before covid) of the millions of tickets sold online in the last year, the median price for an event up to 3 hours was $20pp (United States Dollars).
 Since then, however, just about everything's gone up.